siraben/ti84-forth/README.md

       screenshots).
 - [ ] Add computer program to allow the user to select the words for a custom Forth system.
+- [x] Implement `extract.py` to extract and decode binary data from a PNG image, allowing analysis and debugging of the stored image data.

 ## Current Limitations
 - [x] REPL prints out "ok" at the end of each word parsed, `QUIT` not implemented.
-- [ ] Indirect threading means we cannot use scratch space in addreses higher than `$C000` as if the program counter exceeds `$C000` it crashes the OS.
+- [ ] Indirect threading means we cannot use scratch space in addresses higher than `$C000` as if the program counter exceeds `$C000` it crashes the OS.